googleanalytics/autotrack/docs/plugins/event-tracker.md

 });
 ```

-Since the `eventTracker` plugin (by default) only sends the fields specified declaratively as attributes on the element, if you want to report on what DOM event triggered the event you send to Google Analytics, you'll have to use the [`hitFilter`](#options) option to inspect the event object itself.
+And since the `eventTracker` plugin (by default) only sends the fields specified declaratively as attributes on the element, if you want to report on what DOM event triggered the event you send to Google Analytics, you'll have to use the [`hitFilter`](#options) option to inspect the event object itself.

 This example sets the [`eventAction`](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventAction) field to the value of `event.type` for the current hit.